vityevato/MeshCore/docs/mqtt_cli_commands.md

 ## Notes

-- **⚠️ Requires reboot** — most MQTT and WiFi parameter changes require reboot to apply
+- **Requires reboot** — most MQTT and WiFi parameter changes require reboot to apply
 - String parameters can be specified with or without quotes
 - Commands are case-sensitive